 Placemaking and tactical urbanism

-I specialise in activating underutilised public spaces through community-driven and creative placemaking processes that turn leftover urban spaces into beloved neighbourhood spots and passers-by into communities.
+I specialise in revitalising underutilised public spaces through community-driven, creative placemaking.
+I help transform neglected urban areas into cherished neighbourhood spots, turning passers-by into connected communities.

 -